OmdenaAI/Sustainable-Agriculture-Chatbot/backend/tools/extract_and_normalize/README.md

 ## Environment Setup

-The project uses a Conda environment defined in `environment.yaml` for dependency management.
-To set up the environment:
+The project supports both Conda and pip for dependency management:

+### Option 1: Using Conda

+The project includes an `environment.yaml` file for Conda-based setup:

 1. Ensure you have [Conda](https://docs.conda.io/en/latest/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) installed
 2. Clone this repository